 - salt and pepper

-- Heat non stick pan over medium-high heat.
-Add 1 tbsp oil.
-Lay shishito peppers in pan, making sure there is enough space between the peppers.
+- Heat nonstick pan over medium-high heat.
+Add 1 tablespoon oil.
+Lay shishito peppers in the pan, making sure there is enough space between the peppers.
 Char until blistered, rotating the peppers.
 Remove from heat.
 Chop when cool enough to handle.

 - Portion quinoa salad into 4 bowls.
-Top with pan seared salmon and finish with a dollop of basil pistou.
+Top with pan seared salmon, drizzle on the basil pistou, and sprinkle crumbled feta and the pickled onions.
 Serve hot or cold.

 **Helpful tips and common mistakes

 Quinoa is a great source of protein.
-You can cook it in chicken broth for more flavor and even cook it in the rice cooker for more convenience.
-Throw it together with charred shisito peppers, sweet corn, and sauteed upland cress and you have a summer bowl of flavors.
-Add extra protein onto with pan fried salmon and extra flavor with basil pistou and you have a completely different yet equally delicious dish!
+It's versatile and can even cook in the rice cooker.
+Throw it together with charred shishito peppers, sweet corn, and upland cress and you have a summer bowl of flavors.
+Add pan-fried salmon and homemade basil pistou and you have a completely different yet equally delicious dish!

 Basil pistou is a great alternative for those who may be allergic to nuts.
 It's a bit tart and sweet from the tomatoes while still preserving the flavors of the basil.
 If you have a mortar and pestle, by all means, use it (some say it tastes better when prepared the traditional way).
 Otherwise, use a food processor to make this condiment in a flash.

 Vegetarian?
 Skip the fish but mix the pistou right into the salad.
 Gluten-free?
-Well this is the perfect dish for you!
+Well, this is the perfect dish for you!
 Looking for something healthy?
 Look no further!
-This salmon and quinoa salad with basil pistou is the dish that meets all requirements and still tastes great.
+This salmon quinoa salad with basil pistou is the dish that meets all requirements and still tastes great.

 For more salmon inspiration check out this Hawaiian-style salmon!